Skip to content

 Your data and environmental targets

-The information you report to DPA is used for many statutory purposes.
-However, your reporting is also important to your own business.
+The information you must report to DPA is used for the following statutory purposes as described under the links below, but your reporting is also important to your own business.

 Requirements for publication of your environmental performance

-As from 2021 a number of minimum requirements have been introduced for businesses subject to producer responsibility.
+There are a number of minimum requirements for businesses subject to producer responsibility.
 One of these requirements is that you must publish how your business complies with the environmental targets for take-back and recycling of your end-of-life products.

 Shortcuts